lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Using your full professional name and your institutional email address will facilitate the process.
 It might take a few days for your Rubin data rights to be verified and your petition accepted.

+**Petition approved?
+You are now a DP0 delegate!**
+Once your petition is approved and you can log in to `data.lsst.cloud <https://data.lsst.cloud>`_, you are a DP0 delegate.
+Welcome!
+Please continue to read the information below and complete the checklist above.

 **Log in:**
 Navigate to `data.lsst.cloud <https://data.lsst.cloud>`_ and choose "Log in" at upper-right, or choose to enter either the Portal or Notebook Aspect.